Justice & Society Seminar

 Using our time-tested Aspen method of text-based moderated dialogue, seminar participants are brought into a structured dialogue based on a volume of specially prepared readings of classic and contemporary writings, law cases, and works of literature, including Plato, John Stuart Mill, Martin Luther King, Jr., John Rawls, Isaiah Berlin, and The Universal Declaration of Human Rights.

-What to Expect for the 2020 Justice & Society Seminar
+What to Expect for the 2022 Justice & Society Seminar:

-This seminar is by invite only and is limited to 20 participants, so early application submission is strongly encouraged.
+This seminar is limited to 22 participants, so early application submission is strongly encouraged.